bixb922/crank-organ/doc-software/README.md

 ## Other parameters (less likely to need change)

 Go through the rest and change what you may need, use save button to save to the microcontroller.
+Most parameters are there just to explain how the software works.

 The sections are:
 * Crank settings.
 Necessary to change when a crank speed sensor is installed (still under development).

 The rest of the sections is even less likely to require change:
 * Debug/test settings
 * Other parameters, such as the time zone offset.
 The time zone is only relevant for the time displayed in the event log.

-The configuration gets stored to /config.json in the microcontroller.
+The configuration gets stored to /data/config.json in the microcontroller.
 Passwords are cyphered.
 However the ESP32-S3 does not provide the hardware to really protect the passwords in a way that can be considered highly secure.
 The microcontroller should not be exposed to access from the internet, only to access in home or cell phone "hot spot" networks.

 *After saving configuration, please reboot.*